David Bergman (journalist): Bangladesh war crimes

-Al Jazeera

 Bergman has often appeared on the Al Jazeera show Inside Story as a political commentator on Bangladesh.
-The Qatari ruling family is the patron of the Al Jazeera Media Network, with Sheikh Hamad bin Thamer Al Thani as its chairman.
-The Qatari ruling family is accused of supporting Islamist movements like the Muslim Brotherhood.

 In February 2021, Bergman appeared in the Al Jazeera documentary All the Prime Minister's Men which exposed corruption allegations against the Bangladesh Army's 16th chief of staff Aziz Ahmed.
 The army chief allegedly arranged presidential pardons for his brothers who have been fugitives from Bangladeshi law with convictions for murder and other crimes.
 The Bangladeshi government statement in response to the documentary mentioned Bergman, Jamaat and said that it "regrets that Al Jazeera has allowed itself to become an instrument for their malicious political designs aimed at destabilizing the secular democratic Government of Bangladesh".
 In response to a question from a local journalist on the documentary, Prime Minister Sheikh Hasina remarked "Some bizarre interactions always happen in Bangladesh’s politics when the line between the ultra-left and the ultra-right blurs".
 Shahidul Alam, writing in the New Age, advised the government to not slip on a banana peel.